This is my archive..

 Anna Kosińska

-Anna Kosinska is Assistant Concertmaster of the Oxford Philharmonic Or…
+Anna Kosińska is Co-Concertmaster of the Oxford Philharmonic Orchestra…

 Anna Kosińska

-Anna Kosinska is Assistant Concertmaster of the Oxford Philharmonic Orchestra.
+Anna Kosińska is Co-Concertmaster of the Oxford Philharmonic Orchestra.

 Since her solo debut in New York’s renowned Carnegie Hall, she has performed regularly in the world’s most prestigious venues, including Vienna Musikverein, Tonhalle Zürich, The Charles Bronfman Auditorium Tel Aviv, Cadogan Hall London, Berlin Philharmonic, Lincoln Centre New York and Warsaw Philharmonic.